ShaulSolomon/academix-ydata-project-truncated/minutes_log.md

 1. We explored the data and found that 'Name Disambiguation' happens to 10% of the data, which is enough to acknowledge that its a big enough problem that we can't just randomly assume that uninspected authors are disambiguated.
 2. Knowing where for a given `author_last_name`, there is only one `pmid`, we are certain that this is really just one person.
 We can use them for use cases.
 3. **Do: Once we get the models working, we need to specify very clear use-cases (ex: taking 30 authors with 10 papers each, taking 3 authors with many papers each)**
+4. We agreed that adding the 'State' of the Researched instead of the Country (due to the bias of the labeled dataset) would allow us to mimic the country feature perhaps to a better level of complexity (there is more co-relation between country and author than state and author theoretically).

 <h3>Meeting with Yuval - April 13, 2020</h3>